Tips for Cleaning Your AC System

 • Confirming pressure and temperature

-There’s also some work you can do by yourself between professional tune-ups.
-You only need about an hour to wash your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.
+There’s also some upkeep you can do by yourself between professional tune-ups.
+You only need about an hour to clean your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a temperate day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can test your equipment once you’ve cleaned it.
+Pick a temperate day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can run your equipment once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment